ArthropodAssault/PureCrystal-1.1/README.md

 The Goldenrod City move tutor is now available after beating Jasmine.
 He still appears on Wednesday and Saturday.

+The 6 evolution stones are available from the Cianwood mart, including water, fire, thunder, leaf, moon, and sun stones.

-The Kanto gym leaders all have their pokemon's levels increased to create a more sane level curve.
-No other bosses have their parties changes.
+The Kanto gym leaders all have their pokemon's levels increased to create a more normal level curve.
+There are no other changes to boss trainer parties.

 The opponent status & stat altering move 25% accuracy debuff is no longer in the game.
 All opponent status moves have their normal accuracy.